 Brunsfelsia contains toxins that, if ingested, affect humans, and, according to the ASPCA, is toxic to dogs, cats and horses.
 Keep this in mind when choosing a planting location.

-This shrub grows at a moderate pace and you can keep it about 4 feet tall once it's mature.
+This shrub grows at a moderate pace and you can keep it about 4 to 6 feet tall once it's mature.

 It will grow in full sun but seems to prefer part sun to part shade.

 The plant does best in Zone 10 but is moderately cold-hardy, so planting in areas of Zone 9B that border 10A should work.

 In Zone 9B you might use it as a container plant to bring inside during colder weather.